justeat/JustTrack/README.md

 Another change made within version 4.0 is the preservation of order within the auto-generated TrackingEvents.swift files.
 This allows for greater clarity when comparing changes.

+### Facilitating an array of objects

+**JustTrack** now allows for the implementation of an array of objects as part of the payload.
+In order to implement such events, create a new item of type Dictionary and adhere to the objectPayloadKeys notation as detailed by the Example Event.

 ## Upgrading to v3.0

-In version 3.0 of JustTrack the Configuration class has been removed from the JETracker protocol.
+In version 3.0 of **JustTrack** the Configuration class has been removed from the JETracker protocol.

 If your client code uses Objective-C then your code should continue to function without changes when upgrading.